Replace Shift Interlock Module Ford Explorer

 Replacing the shift interlock module is a hassle, but when you consider the fact that it's used every single time you put the vehicle in park, you can understand why it may eventually fail.

-It took me over two hours to remove the console, disconnect and remove and replace the old circuit board, then re-install the console.
 This is really a design oversight by Ford, and the dealership does not offer a reasonably-priced repair for this.
-An access panel in the console would have made this repair a whole lot easier!
+A simple access panel in the console would have made this repair a whole lot easier.

 Designed to fit 2006 through 2010 Ford Explorers/Mercury Mountaineers, and 2007 through 2010 Sport-Tracs, the Dorman 924-707 module is a direct replacement for the original circuit board, which has been known to fail.